eToro Cryptocurrency Trading & CFDs

 If you want to buy a large amount of Bitcoin, for example, €50,000 or more, you may want to think twice before placing your trade on a traditional exchange.
 Not only will you be exposed to slippage, which can substantially increase the cost of your trade, but you’ll also need to accept the risks of hacking and theft associated with traditional exchanges.

 Over-the-counter (OTC) brokers can offer better prices, increased transaction limits and faster processing times to large-volume traders.
-Check out our OTC cryptocurrency trading guide to find out how buying OTC works as well as the benefits and risks you should be aware of.
+Check out our OTC cryptocurrency trading guide to find out how buying OTC works in Ireland as well as the benefits and risks you should be aware of.

 You can then sign up for an account and get ready to start trading.
 However, make sure you research your purchase thoroughly and are fully aware of the risks involved before you buy.